 How to Calculate Communication Channels?
 This doesn’t seem like a question that actually needs an entire blog for an answer.
 This can just be done by applying a simple formula n (n-1) /2.
 Even I was under the same impression till I noticed the number of questions from PMP® aspirants popping in our Forum ‘how to calculate communication channels.’
 The confusion mainly surrounded around what is the value of ‘n.’
-Some part of the confusion can be attributed to their way PMBOK® Guide Fifth Edition defines the value of n and the way practice test puts the case in front of PMP® aspirants.
+Some part of the confusion can be attributed to their way PMBOK® Guide Sixth Edition defines the value of n and the way practice test puts the case in front of PMP® aspirants.

 “The total number of potential communication channels is n (n – 1) /2, where n represents the number of stakeholders.
 For example, a project with 10 stakeholders has 10 (10 – 1) /2 = 45 potential communication channels”